 World War 1 & World War 2

-Blunden’s experience as a soldier in WW1 had a lasting influence on his poetry.
+Blunden’s experience as a soldier in the First World War had a lasting influence on his poetry.

 Across the breadth of his work the war surfaces again and again.
-His poems linked to WW2 arose from his foreboding about a repetition of the horrors of WW1.
+His poems linked to the Second World War arose from his foreboding about a repetition of the horrors of the First.
 Overtones of War is a collection of his war poetry edited by Martin Taylor and published by Duckworth in 1996.

 CONCERT PARTY BUSSEBOOM